Joseph Papp once said that every playwright writes the same play over and over again.

 Mr. Papp wasn't entirely wrong, but at the very least I'm doing my damndest to write that same play in different ways every single time, from romance to dystopia to blank verse to absurdism.
 I'm trying here, Joe, I really am.

-Brief summaries of my fourteen full-length plays below; excerpts and full scripts available on request.
+Brief summaries of my sixteen full-length plays below.